Serrowxd/Prowess_React/README.md

 All text that should (will) be modified within the website will be hosted within JSON files that will act as a mock back-end server, holding all the text and image logic.
 This will then be imported and utilized by the smart components, which create dumb components that render the data.

+Raider profiles will be future dated, temporary work-around will be creating links that show up via click on the cards themselves.

 `To-Do`

 - All JSON should be hosted and moved via a singular folder.